 The Samsung Galaxy A53 5G doesn't reinvent the mid-range wheel.
 Instead, it refines a successful formula at a more affordable asking price.

 Samsung’s quartet of rear cameras delivers the goods, both day and night, with the only blemish being the lack of 4K/60fps video recording.
 The large, 6.5-inch, 120Hz AMOLED display is crisp and smooth, making video streaming enjoyable.
 You should have no issues pushing the 5,000mAh battery to its limits and it’s not too slow to charge relative to its competitors in the US (outside is another matter).
 Meanwhile, the Exynos 1280 chipset is far from the most powerful around and may begin to show its age a few years down the line, but it’ll keep pace with your daily needs for a good while.
 The lack of a headphone jack may also be a sore point for some, but it’s not unexpected these days.

 Overall, the Samsung Galaxy A53 5G is an excellent indicator of where the budget phone market is headed.
 It offers a well-rounded experience that should suit the needs of most users and a price tag that won’t make your wallet hurt too badly.
 Add in Samsung’s excellent update commitment, and you’ve got an affordable device that’ll stay current long after others have retired.

 Samsung Galaxy A53 5G FAQs

 Yes, The Samsung Galaxy A53 5G retains the best parts of its predecessor and gives the battery and processor a welcome boost.
-While there are other good, affordable options available such as the Pixel 5a, the Galaxy A53 5G is one of the best Android phones you can buy in the US if you want to spend less than $500.
-Those in international markets may want to consider the Galaxy A52s, however, as that phone has a stronger chipset and still has a headphone jack.
+The Galaxy A53 5G is one of the best Android phones you can buy in the US if you want to spend less than $500.
+Those in international markets may want to consider the Galaxy A52s, however.